VISTA DOMESTIC VIOLENCE FAQ

 Yes, while this offense is most commonly associated with married couples, many others, including lovers, exes, people who have had a child together and more can be accused of domestic violence.
 The sexual orientation of the people in question does not matter either.
 In some cases, these charges may also be applied when someone abuses a cohabiting elder or family member.

 In fact, one of the most commonly asked of all domestic violence FAQs is whether or not a particular relationship falls under the umbrella of “domestic” relationships covered by the law.
-If you’re not sure whether or not the person who accused you should be protected by this law or if you will face more standard battery charges, be sure to ask your domestic violence defense attorney.
+If you’re not sure whether or not the person who accused you should be protected by this law or if you will face more standard battery charges, be sure to ask your attorney.

 Does Domestic Violence Only Occur When a Man Hits a Woman?

 No, this is perhaps one of the most common myths that needs to be cleared up in any domestic violence FAQ list.
 The victim of this crime can be either gender and so can the aggressor.
 That means domestic violence can occur between two women, two men or when a woman hits a man.
 If the two people have an intimate relationship together, these charges can be filed regardless of the gender of the victim or the suspect.